Guest series by James Matthew Wilson.

 To overcome its slow decay, to greet

-Old life’s new start, and set the house aright.
+Old life’s new start, and ready all the house

 -James Matthew Wilson